Effective Date: 2/2/2022

-If you are located in the EEA or Switzerland, Mastercard Europe SA is the entity responsible for the processing of your Personal Information.
-You may submit your request to exercise your rights to your Personal Information on Mastercard’s “My Data Center” portal, or email us at: firstname.lastname@example.org, or write to us at:
+If you are located in the EEA, the UK or Switzerland, Mastercard Europe SA is the entity responsible for the processing of your Personal Information (or data controller).
+You may submit your request to exercise your rights to your Personal Information on Mastercard’s “My Data Center” portal, or email us at: email@example.com, or write to us at:

 Mastercard Europe SA